 - Communicate well with candidates about the job.
 Ensure candidates understand the job duties, requirements and team and individual performance expectations, well before they receive your job offer.
 If your new hires feel you misinformed them about the role, they may leave.

 - Create an effective onboarding process.
+Welcome your new employee with an email.
 Ensure your new hires feel welcome, receive appropriate training and are given opportunities to do meaningful work right from the start.

 Know the limitations of data